Inexpensive Homemade Swiffer® Cloths

 Dryer Sheets to Homemade Swiffer

-I use dryers sheets for dusting everything, especially computer monitors and other really things like blinds.
+I use dryer sheets for dusting everything, from computer monitors to blinds.
 Stick them with some tape on the end of a ruler or broom/sponge mop, and you have an extendable version for higher spots.
 When you’re finished, though, don’t throw the dirty sheet away.
 Put it in the bottom of your garbage can to help eliminate odors.

 From a Frugal University Student